 Moving vehicle

-In flights with moving vehicles as control station, it is necessary to prepare an operational plan that guarantees the visual line of sight is not lost between the moving vehicle and the drone.
+In flights with moving vehicles as control stations, it is necessary to prepare an operational plan that guarantees the visual line of sight is not lost between the moving vehicle and the drone.

 Other areas

-The new rule for drones doesn’t introduce any change to what was previously regulated regarding to forbidden, restricted and dangerous areas.
-Nevertheless, conditions to fly over critical infrastructures has changed: now it is possible to overfly them but only with the express permission of the responsible person of the infrastructure, which now permits to perform technical and engineering tasks over infrastructures related to energy, telecommunications, nuclear power plants…
+The new rule for drones doesn’t introduce any change to what was previously regulated regarding forbidden, restricted, and dangerous areas.
+Nevertheless, conditions to fly over critical infrastructures have changed: now it is possible to overfly them but only with the express permission of the responsible person of the infrastructure, which now permits to perform technical and engineering tasks over infrastructures related to energy, telecommunications, and nuclear power plants.

 After the publication of the new rule for drones of 2018 in Spain, it is expected that the regulation for drones in the rest of European countries will permit a more flexible use of this technology.